 Alaska Life Insurance License FAQ

 How much does it cost to get a life insurance license in Alaska?

 Getting a life insurance license in Alaska costs a minimum of $380.85.
-This includes a pre-license education course ($149), Alaska insurance license exam fee ($89), fingerprint-based background check via IdentoGO ($15), FBI processing fee via Alaska Division of Insurance ($48.25), and application fee ($75 + $5.60 transaction fee via NIPR).
+This includes a pre-license education course (starts at $149), Alaska insurance license exam fee ($89), fingerprint-based background check via IdentoGO ($15), FBI processing fee via Alaska Division of Insurance ($48.25), and application fee ($75 + $5.60 transaction fee via NIPR).